-Explore the best trails near Roseburg with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Roseburg with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 It was more difficult than we expected but we completed the entire loop, measured 7.8 miles for us.
 We started on the right trailhead (facing away from the road).
 There was a lot of elevation change but gorgeous open views which is hard to find in Douglas County.
 We hiked in February and there were some wet spots along the trail and a lot of standing water on the trail at the end, our feet got wet the last mile.
 Walking sticks helped on the inclines.
 We took our dog and he loved it.
 Saw a few deer.
 We will definitely be doing this hike again.